 These Crispy Brussel Sprouts With Soy-Ginger Vinaigrette are crunchy, charred, sweet, spicy, and little tangy.
 These are super easy to make and will take your vegetable game to the next level.
 Topped with fried onions and salty peanuts, this brussel sprout salad is full of texture.
 These crispy brussel sprouts are perfect for Thanksgiving with their bold Thai flavors.

 These crispy brussel sprouts will add some diversity to your Thanksgiving spread.
 The ginger, soy, lime, and chili are not your traditional Thanksgiving flavors, but that's what's so great!
 They are a great way to mix things up and bring something flavorful and fresh to the table.
-You could also serve my Warm Butternut Squash Pesto Orzo Salad.

 My mom, aunts, grandma, and I took a girls trip to Wimberley Texas for my grandmother 75th birthday.
 Every time I travel somewhere new I get so excited to scope out all the best restaurants in the area.
 So I did my research ahead of time and I had a few places on my radar.